 This is a sequel to the Foundational Great Books course.
 The ultimate aim of this course is for the students to develop a deeper and richer appreciation of our entire Christian/Western culture, as well as our place within that culture - in short to cultivate Classical-Christian literacy.
-Students will delve into Platonic dialogues asking questions such as: Do we know what death is?
-What is the duty of an artist?
-What does it mean to be pious?
-They will enjoy the beauty of more deeply understanding man's calling through Aquinas, find parallels to their own life through studying the allegory of Christian's journey in Pilgrim's Progress, and immerse theselves in the beautiful, but agonizing, Russian world of the Brothers Karamozov.
+Students will delve into these iconic writings, asking questions such as: Do we know what death is?
+How do we live a good life?
+What is the nature of art and beauty?
+They will witness Plato's famous rendition of Socrates' final conversation, and Aristotle's pivotal treatise on art.
+They will enjoy the beauty of more deeply understanding man's calling through Aquinas, find parallels to their own life through studying the allegory of Christian's journey in Pilgrim's Progress, and immerse themselves in the beautiful, but agonizing, Russian world of the Brothers Karamozov.
 These works will make a lasting impact.

 - Phaedo by Plato